Civil Construction vs General Construction | Differences in Scope and Regulation

 Civil Construction NSW: Infrastructure and Public Assets

-Civil construction NSW focuses on the delivery and maintenance of essential infrastructure that supports communities and public operations.
-This includes roads, bridges, retaining structures, stormwater systems, utilities, rail adjacent works and other large scale infrastructure assets.
+Civil construction NSW focuses on the delivery and maintenance of essential infrastructure.
+This includes roads, bridges, retaining structures, stormwater systems, utilities, rail-adjacent works, and other large-scale infrastructure assets.
+Projects within civil construction NSW are typically governed by:

 • Strict regulatory and compliance requirements